radudin11/Monitors/README.md

    edges

 3) Implementation:
+    The program makes a guess for the solution and then uses binary search to find if there is a better one(with less vertices)

+    3.1) The guess
         (easy to watch on the example in /images)

         Say we have a undirected graph.
 To find the minimum number of veritces we first take the vertex with the lowest degree(least edges).
 To cover all its edges we need all of its adjacent vertices so we count all of them for the final result.

         In the example, we take the vertex numbered (1) as it has the least number of edges (only 1) and count its adjacent vertices (the vertex crossed in red).
         Now we can eliminate all its edges (of the vertex crossed)(showed by red lines).

         We repeat the same process after we eliminated the edges until there are no more edges in the graph.

         Next, we see that the vertex numbered (2) has only 1 edge remaining.
 We count its "neighbour(s)" and continue with the algorithm..

+    3.2) Binary search
+        The program takes the guess and looks for a smaller number (of vertices) that can cover that graph.
+It checks every possible combination of k vertices, where k is the smaller number.

     3.1) Matrix implementation (default)(-m)